 New Coke left a bitter taste in the mouths of the company’s loyal customers.
 Within weeks of the announcement, the company was fielding 5,000 angry phone calls a day.
 By June, that number grew to 8,000 calls a day, a volume that forced the company to hire extra operators.
 “I don’t think I’d be more upset if you were to burn the flag in our front yard,” one disgruntled drinker wrote to company headquarters.
 At protests staged by grassroots groups such as “Old Cola Drinkers of America,” consumers poured the contents of New Coke bottles into sewer drains.
 One Seattle consumer even filed suit against the company to force it to provide the old drink.

 The outrage caught Coca-Cola executives by surprise.
 They had hardly made a rash decision unsupported by data.
-After all, they had performed 190,000 blind taste-tests on American and Canadian consumers.
+After all, they had performed 190,000 blind taste tests on U.S. and Canadian consumers.
 The problem, though, is that the company had underestimated loyal drinkers’ emotional attachments to the brand.
 Never did its market research testers ask subjects how they would feel if the new formula replaced the old one.

 Seventy-nine days after their initial announcement, Coca-Cola executives once again held a press conference on July 11, 1985—this time to announce a mea culpa and the return of the original formula, which hardly had time to gather dust in its Atlanta bank vault, under the label “Coca-Cola Classic.”
 “Our boss is the consumer,” Keough said.
 “We want them to know we’re really sorry.”
 The news was so momentous that television networks broke into normal programming with special reports.